tnballo/high-assurance-rust/CONTRIBUTING.md

 If you open an Issue and a fix or update is made, you can open a subsequent PR adding yourself to the list and referencing the relevant issue.

+> **Why Maintain a Contributors List?**
+>
+> 1. Every change counts.
+No matter how small, the cumulative effect is significant!
+>
+> 2. In a traditional book publishing process, proofreading is a paid, full-time job.
+Listing contributors is a simple way to recognize effort for the same task.

 ## Building and Reading the Book Locally

 Setup [`mdbook`](https://rust-lang.github.io/mdBook/index.html) (assumes you've already installed Rust per [these instructions](https://www.rust-lang.org/tools/install)):